William2399/cse15l-lab-reports/index.md

    <img width="714" alt="Screen Shot 2023-02-22 at 4 21 32 PM" src="https://user-images.githubusercontent.com/87922125/220794126-fb49c789-bedd-467f-8e16-9810e8116542.png">

    And that is it!
 You have successfully gone through all the required steps to complete Week 7's lab tasks.
+The challenge now is to see how fast you can finish these tasks and whether you can find better methods of quickly doing them.
+Good luck!